Harshadha-S/forage-midas/README.md

 ## Tasks Completed

-### Task 1 — Project Setup
+### Task 1 – Project Setup

+**What I did**
-- Configured Java 17 development environment
+- Set up the Java 17 development environment.
-- Set up Spring Boot project
+- Configured the Spring Boot project using Maven.
-- Installed required dependencies
+- Added the required dependencies and verified the project setup by running the provided tests.

-- Verified project using automated tests
+**What I learned**
+This task helped me understand how enterprise Java projects are structured and how Spring Boot applications are configured before development begins.

 ---

-### Task 2 — Kafka Integration
+### Task 2 – Kafka Integration

-Implemented a Kafka consumer that:
+**What I did**

-- Listens to transaction events
+- Implemented a Kafka listener to consume transaction messages.
-- Deserializes incoming transaction messages
+- Deserialized incoming messages into Java objects.
-- Integrates with the existing Spring Boot application
-- Verified functionality using embedded Kafka tests
+- Verified the integration using embedded Kafka tests.

+**What I learned**
+I learned how event-driven systems use message queues to process requests asynchronously and how different services can communicate without being tightly coupled.

 ---

-### Task 3 — Database Integration
+### Task 3 – H2 Database Integration

+**What I did**
-Integrated H2 with Spring Data JPA by:
+- Integrated an H2 in-memory database using Spring Data JPA.

-- Creating transaction entities
+- Created entities to store transaction records.
-- Validating financial transactions
-- Updating sender and recipient balances
+- Implemented transaction validation and updated account balances after successful transactions.

-- Persisting successful transactions
-- Rejecting invalid transactions
+**What I learned**
+This task gave me practical experience with database persistence, entity relationships, and enforcing business rules before writing data to a database.

 ---

-### Task 4 — REST API Integration
+### Task 4 – REST API Integration

+**What I did**
-Connected the application to an external Incentive API by:
+- Connected the application to an external Incentive API.

-- Sending transaction data using REST
+- Sent transaction data using REST requests.
-- Receiving incentive responses
+- Processed incentive responses and updated recipient balances accordingly.

-- Applying incentives to recipient accounts
-- Updating transaction records accordingly
+**What I learned**
+I learned how backend services communicate through APIs, why service boundaries are important, and how external services can be integrated into an existing transaction workflow without changing the overall system design.

 ---

 ## Learning Outcomes

-Through this project, I gained practical experience with:

 - Enterprise backend architecture
 - Event-driven systems